Welcome to the Data Science Junior Research Group

 Explainable Artificial Intelligence deals with the explanation of machine learning models.
 XAI Research that members of the Data Science Junior Research Group have particularly contributed to includes the following.

 We study ways to explain the predictions of graph neural networks.
+For example, we explain graph neural networks with concepts in description logics (CIKM 2024).

 Causal Artificial Intelligence (CAI)